camel-tooling/vscode-camelk/README.md

 ![Apache Camel K Integrations view - Refresh](images/camelk-integrations-view-refresh-action.jpg)

-## Starting a new Camel K Integration with multiple parameters
+## Creating a new Camel K Integration with multiple parameters

-Using the right-click menu is the easiest way to start a new integration and works well for simple cases.
+The right-click menu is providing by default several ways to start a new integration and works well for simple cases.
 When the Camel K integration requires more configuration, you can set that up using a Task.

 To create a new Task, you have a few options.